cherry247/cherry247/README.md

   <h1>Hello <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" height='40' width='40'>, I'm Shaili Patel</h1>
 </div>
 <div align="center">
   <p> It's a pleasure to meet you.
-Senior University student at Nirma University, Ahmedabad.
+I'm a senior University student at Nirma University, Ahmedabad.
 I’m currently exploring new things and working on personal projects.
 I am passionate about Web Dev and Data Science.
 I hope you enjoy my repositories, and please feel free to connect with me to share concerns, accolades or anything else on your mind!  </p>
 </div>
 <div align="center">
 <h3>So, Connect with me </h3>